Natasha Richardson: Theatre

-Richardson began her career in regional theatre at Leeds Playhouse, and in 1984 at the Open Air Theatre in London's Regent's Park, when Richardson appeared in A Midsummer Night's Dream with Ralph Fiennes and Richard E. Grant.
+Richardson began her career in regional theatre at Leeds Playhouse, and in 1984 at the Open Air Theatre in London's Regent's Park, when she appeared in A Midsummer Night's Dream with Ralph Fiennes and Richard E. Grant.
 Her first professional work in London's West End was in a revival of Anton Chekhov's The Seagull in 1985.
 This production also featured her mother, Vanessa Redgrave.
 Soon afterward, Richardson starred in a London stage production of High Society, adapted from the Cole Porter film.

-She made her Broadway debut in 1993, in the title role of Anna Christie, which is where Richardson met future husband Liam Neeson and was nominated for a Tony Award for Best Actress in a Play at the 47th Tony Awards.
+Richardson made her Broadway debut in 1993 in the title role of Anna Christie, which is where she met future husband Liam Neeson.
+She was nominated for a Tony Award for Best Actress in a Play at the 47th Tony Awards for that role.

 In 1998, Richardson played the role of Sally Bowles in Sam Mendes's revival of Cabaret on Broadway, for which she won the Tony Award for Best Actress in a Musical at the 52nd Tony Awards.
-The following year, Richardson returned to Broadway in Closer, for which she was nominated for the Drama Desk Award for Outstanding Featured Actress in a Play, and in 2005 Richardson appeared again with the Roundabout, this time as Blanche DuBois in the revival of Tennessee Williams's A Streetcar Named Desire, opposite John C. Reilly as Stanley Kowalski.
+The following year, Richardson returned to Broadway in Closer, for which she was nominated for the Drama Desk Award for Outstanding Featured Actress in a Play, and in 2005 she appeared again with the Roundabout, this time as Blanche DuBois in the revival of Tennessee Williams's A Streetcar Named Desire, opposite John C. Reilly as Stanley Kowalski.
 In January 2009, two months before her death, Richardson played the role of Desirée Armfeldt in a concert production of Stephen Sondheim's A Little Night Music, with her mother Vanessa Redgrave, who played Madame Armfeldt.
 At the time of Richardson's death, the pair were preparing to co-star in a Broadway revival of the musical.